maevadevs/Learn-SQL-Server/1-dml/04-filtering-data/01-select-distinct.md

 # `SELECT DISTINCT`

 - Retrieve only the distinct (unique) values in a specified list of columns
-- It removes the duplicate values in the column from the result set
+- It removes the duplicate values in the column from the result setik

 ```sql
 SELECT DISTINCT